ducphan122/spring-food-ordering-system/documentation/Outbox.md

 5. Conflicting thread's transaction rolls back

 **Concurrent Processing Scenarios**
-See OrderPaymentSaga.java
+See OrderPaymentSaga.java, in this case we dont want to save the
 1. First thread completes: Second thread finds no processable record
 2. Threads arrive simultaneously:
    - One thread successfully updates, other threads wait for the first thread to commit (see Postgres Isolation Level Discussion)
    - Other thread gets rolled back due to version mismatch
 3. Additional protection via unique constraints on certain tables

-### Postgres Isolation Level Discussion
+#### Postgres Isolation Level Discussion

 **Read Committed Behavior (Postgres Default)**
 - This is the default isolation level in PostgreSQL